Last updated: February 6, 2026

 7. Intraday trading strategies using Supertrend

 7.1.
-Strategy 1: The basic Supertrend breakout
+Strategy 1: The Flip Entry (Conservative vs. Aggressive)

 The basic Supertrend breakout is the most straightforward way to use the indicator, acting directly on its primary signal.